omerbsezer/Fast-Ansible/README.md

 ## What is Ansible? <a name="whatIsAnsible"></a>
 - "Ansible is a software tool that provides simple but powerful automation for cross-platform computer support." (ref: Opensource.com)

+## How Ansible Works? <a name="howAnsibleWorks"></a>

-- "In Ansible, there are two categories of computers: the control node and managed nodes.
+- In Ansible, there are two categories of computers: the control node and managed nodes.
 The control node is a computer that runs Ansible.
 There must be at least one control node, although a backup control node may also exist.
-A managed node is any device being managed by the control node." (ref: Opensource.com)
+A managed node is any device being managed by the control node.
-- "Ansible works by connecting to nodes (clients, servers, or whatever you're configuring) on a network, and then sending a small program called an Ansible module to that node.
-Ansible executes these modules over SSH and removes them when finished.
-The only requirement for this interaction is that your Ansible control node has login access to the managed nodes.
-SSH keys are the most common way to provide access, but other forms of authentication are also supported." (ref: Opensource.com)
+- Ansible works by connecting to nodes (clients, servers, or whatever you're configuring) on a network, and then sending a small program called an Ansible module to that node.
+Ansible executes these modules over SSH and removes them when finished.(ref: Opensource.com)
+- The only requirement for this interaction is that your Ansible control node has login access to the managed nodes.
+SSH keys are the most common way to provide access, but other forms of authentication are also supported. (ref: Opensource.com)

-## How Ansible Works? <a name="howAnsibleWorks"></a>

 ![image](https://user-images.githubusercontent.com/10358317/202699093-62fcc145-c023-43ed-af51-0866393f0701.png) (ref: kreyman.de)

 ## Creating LAB Environment <a name="labEnvironment"></a>

+- For testing Ansible, it is required to get multiple PC or virtual machine.
+- So we are using Multipass that is lightweight, fast, easy to use Ubuntu VM (on demand for any workstation).
+- Install on Linux, Windows and MacOs: https://multipass.run/install
 - [LAB: Multipass-SSH Configuration (Create Ansible Test Environment)](https://github.com/omerbsezer/Fast-Ansible/blob/main/Multipass-SSH-Configuration.md)

 ## Ansible Basic (Ad-Hoc) Commands <a name="commands"></a>